Welcome to SCIENCE!

 ►Your child will have their own UserID and Password.

-High Island Independent School District has recently chosen STEMscopes, an online science curriculum from Accelerate Learning, as our primary instructional resource for teaching science in grades 6th, 7th and 8th.
+High Island Independent School District uses STEMscopes, an online science curriculum from Accelerate Learning, as our primary instructional resource for teaching science in grades 6th, 7th and 8th.

 STEMscopes is built on an instructional philosophy that centers on students learning science through hands-on exploration and inquiry.
 Each lesson includes a series of investigations and activities to bring science to life for our students so that they can “learn by doing” and fully engage in the scientific process.